-In 2013, JAXA started a new commercial utilization scheme, based on knowledge from previous activity, to provide more user-friendly utilization services and a system to facilitate entry and shorten the time required for implementation of space activities.
-JAXA's efforts to encourage new entries from non-traditional users into the space field continue.
+Protein crystal growth for drug development.
+Image credit: JAXA to provide more user-friendly utilization services and a system to facilitate entry and shorten the time required for implementation of space activities.
+JAXA's efforts to encourage new entries from nontraditional users into the space field continue.